stewyb314/trc/docs/Design.md

             "command arg1",
             "command arg2"
   ],
-  "state": "[running,completed,canceled]",
+  "state": "[running,completed,canceled,error]",
+  "error": "null|error message"
+  "exit_status: "command exit status"
 }
 ```

 ### output subcommand
 The `output` subcommand returns output of a command.
 If the command is still running on the remote machine, the output will be live streamed until
  the command finishes or is stopped by another trc command.
 If the command is not running, it will exit after all lines have been displayed.
+Both stdout AND stderr are included in the output.

  ```
- Usage: trc-client [options] status <command id>
+ Usage: trc-client [options] output <command id>
  Stream the output of a command
 ```